dnna/thinkup-instagram/README.md

 Crawler Plugin
 --------------

-During the crawl process, the Instagram plugin retrieves posts on user profiles and pages and inserts them and their comments into the ThinkUp database.
+During the crawl process, the Instagram plugin retrieves media on user profiles and inserts them and their comments into the ThinkUp database.